khan-abdullah0416/Reversi-AI/README.md

-# Reversi(a.k.a.
-Othello) AI with Minimax Alogorithm and Alpha-Beta Pruning
+# Reversi AI with Minimax Alogorithm and Alpha-Beta Pruning